Reusable Components with Tailwind CSS and Traditional CSS: Comparison and Best Practices

 Traditional CSS:

-- In Next.js, traditional CSS is written in .css files and you can also use CSS Modules, which limit styles to specific components.
-Styles are applied using global classes, IDs or selectors, and must be organized manually by developers.
+- In Next.js, traditional CSS is written in .css files and can also use CSS Modules, which limit styles to specific components.
+Styles are applied through global classes, IDs, or selectors, and must be manually organized by developers.

 Tailwind CSS:

-- In Next.js, Tailwind CSS maintains its “utility-first” approach, allowing predefined classes to be used directly in JSX files.
-To integrate it, it is necessary to configure some files, such as tailwind.config.js, specific for use in Next.js.
+- In Next.js, Tailwind CSS maintains its "utility-first" approach, allowing the use of predefined classes directly in JSX files.
+To integrate it, some files need to be configured, such as tailwind.config.js, specific for its use in Next.js.

-In this section, we'll explore how reusable components are created using Traditional CSS and Tailwind CSS.
-We'll compare both approaches through practical examples, such as creating buttons and product cards.
-We will see how each method manages the stylization, the organization of the code, and how these components can be efficiently applied in different areas of a web project.
+In this section, we will explore how reusable components are created using traditional CSS and Tailwind CSS.
+We will compare both approaches through practical examples, such as creating buttons and product cards.
+We will see how each method handles styling, code organization, and how these components can be efficiently applied in different areas of a web project.

 1. Basic button

-First, let's see how to create a button using Traditional CSS.
-This method involves defining the styles in a separate CSS file, and then applying the class to the button in the HTML.
+First, let's see how to create a button using traditional CSS.
+This method involves defining styles in a separate CSS file, then applying the class to the button in the HTML.

 Code example (traditional CSS):